Cody, Wyoming: Arts and culture

-Cody is governed by a city council and a mayor.
-The mayor is elected in a citywide vote.
-The city council consists of six members who are elected from one of three wards.
-Each ward elects two members.
+The town has more than twenty developed parks.
+There are also developed pathways throughout the town.

 Education

 Public education in the city of Cody is provided by Park County School District #6.
 Three elementary schools – Eastside, Glenn Livingston, and Sunset - serve students in grades kindergarten through five.
-The district's two secondary campuses are Cody Middle School (grades 6–8) and Cody High School (grades 9–12).
+The district's three secondary campuses are Cody Middle School (grades 6–8), Cody High School (grades 9–12), and Heart Mountain Academy (grades 9–12).